 How long do I pay child maintenance for?

-In this blog, Family Law in Partnership director James Pirrie, an acknowledged specialist in the rules relating to child maintenance payments, examines when and for how long child maintenance payments are made.
+James Pirrie, a Director of FLiP and acknowledged specialist in the rules relating to child maintenance payments, examines when and for how long child maintenance payments are made.

 What triggers payment of child maintenance?